Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Experiment Results

 \subsection{Experiment-1: Evaluation of Localization}

-We validate the robustness and accuracy of our method tracking in both challenging degenerate and large-scale environments.
-In particular, we compare two types of camera factors presented in Sec.~\ref{sec:factors}: option 1 (LiDAR map reprojection constraint, \textit{Ours-1}) and option 2 (Gaussian map photometric constraint, \textit{Ours-2}).
-Also, we investigate the effectiveness of the camera factor option 2 when the depth supervision (Eq.~\eqref{eq:depth_loss}) is disabled, denoted as \textit{Ours-2-w/o-d}.
+We validate the robustness and accuracy of Gaussian-LIC2 tracking in both challenging degenerate and large-scale environments.
+In particular, we compare two types of camera factors presented in Sec.~\ref{sec:factors}: option 1 (LiDAR map reprojection constraint, Gaussian-LIC2 (c1)) and option 2 (Gaussian map photometric constraint, Gaussian-LIC2 (c2)).
+Also, we investigate the effectiveness of the camera factor option 2 when the depth supervision (Eq.~\eqref{eq:depth_loss}) is disabled, denoted as Gaussian-LIC2 (c2-w/o-d).
+Gaussian-LIC2-LIO represents our LiDAR-Inertial odometry component without any constraints from images.